gear-tech/gear-js/README.md

 ## [@gear-js/api](https://github.com/gear-tech/gear-js/tree/master/api)

-JavaScript library that provides functionality to connect Gear node and interact with it.
+JavaScript library that provides functionality to connect to the Gear node and interact with it.

 Refer to the [api](https://github.com/gear-tech/gear-js/blob/master/api/README.md) docs for detail